Inauguration fashion: Purple, pearls, American designers

 Vermont Sen. Bernie Sanders drew fashion praise on social media for his cozy, comfortable inauguration wear: His signature beige parka and a pair of knit patterned mittens.

 Jill Biden wore an ocean-blue wool tweed coat over a dress by American designer Alexandra O’Neill of the Markarian label.
 The new first lady's matching coat and dress set included a velvet collar and cuffs on the coat, and a chiffon bodice and scalloped skirt on the dress.
 The neckline of the dress is embellished with Swarovski pearls and crystals.
 The same crystals adorn the coat.
-The outfit was handcrafted in New York City's Garment District and hand-finished by O'Neill in her studio in Manhattan's West Village, according to a company statement.
+The outfit was handcrafted in New York City.

 Joe Biden wore a navy blue suit and overcoat by Ralph Lauren.
 It was a change from Brooks Brothers, the oldest U.S. clothier at 202.
 The brand has outfitted 41 of the 46 American Presidents, including Barack Obama during his inauguration in 2009.